 The main narrative is told in the first person by the unnamed governess.
 As it begins, she is arriving at Bly, an estate where she will meet her new assignments, Miles and Flora, the orphaned nephew and neice of her new employer, whom she met briefly in London and with whom, in that short time, she fell in love.

 The ambiguity increases.
 One evening the governess is out for a walk, thinking of her employer, wishing he would appear before much like Rochester appears to Jane Eyre, when she sees a man walking around one of Bly’s towers.
-No one of his description is at Bly.
+However, to the governess’s confusion, no one fitting this man’s description is residing at Bly.
 A few days later she sees the man again, staring through the window, looking for someone other than the governess.
 When she runs out to confront the man, he is no where to be seen.
 After discussing the matter with Mrs. Grose, the governess finds out that the man fits the description of one Peter Quint, who is dead.
 Adding to the horror, one day while at the lake with Flora, the governess spots a woman in black watching them.
 This new presence, the governess is certain, she feels it, is the ghost of Miss Jessel, the governess’s predecessor.
 Eerily, the governess senses that Flora feels the presence but is purposefully pretending to not notice by keeping her back turned to the ghost.

 The governess knows these ghosts have returned from the dead to continue their influence on the children.
-From Mrs. Grose she learns that they were very bad people (again, because they had bad manners? because they were bawdy? or because they sexually abused the children?
-It’s all up to the reader to imagine, along with the governess).
-Worse, it appears the children are welcoming the influence, almost colluding with the ghosts.
+From Mrs. Grose she learns that they were very bad people.
+Again, we must wonder: because they had bad manners? because they were bawdy? because they sexually abused the children?
+It’s all up to the reader to imagine, along with the governess.
+Even more alarming, it appears the children are welcoming the influence, almost colluding with the ghosts.
 Nevertheless, the governess sees it as her role to prevent the ghosts from further corrupting Miles and Flora.